JesseSDevaney/embedding-metabase/README.md

 Not tested on Windows but works in the same vain. `/etc/hosts` should be under `\Windows\System32\drivers\etc\hosts` instead.

 ## Setup Metabase and HTTPS

-### Setup Metabase Pro/Enterprise Version

-You'll need a Pro or Enterprise version of Metabase up and running use JWT SSO.

-1. Setup Metabase as Pro/Enterprise Version
-   - Add you license token in admin settings > license & billing

-### Enable Interactive Embedding

-1. Go to Admin Settings > Embedding
-2. Click Enable
-3. Go to Admin Settings > Embedding > Interactive Embedding
-4. For your embedding app, add to authorized origins: `http://embedding.local:8081`
-5. (if using SSO) Set SameSite cookie to `none`

 ### Generate Java Keystore to Run Metabase as HTTPS